Steina and Woody Vasulka

 Steina Vasulka (born Steinunn Briem Bjarnadottir in 1940) and Woody Vasulka (born Bohuslav Vašulka on 20 January 1937 – 20 December 2019) are early pioneers of video art, and have been producing work since the early 1960s.
 The couple met in the early 1960s and moved to New York City in 1965, where they began showing video art at the Whitney Museum and founded The Kitchen in 1971.
 Steina and Woody both became Guggenheim fellows: Steina in 1976, and Woody in 1979.

+The VASULKAs, as they are sometimes called, were experimenting since the early 1960s with images, video tapes, computer graphics, and Digital Video Effecter (DVE), a technique that was important for television programmes.

-Early life and education
+Life and education

+Steina

-Steina Vasulka was born in Reykjavík, Iceland and trained as a classical musician and violinist and was a member of the Iceland Symphony Orchestra.
+Steina Vasulka was born in Reykjavík, Iceland, and trained as a classical musician and violinist, and was a member of the Iceland Symphony Orchestra.
 Steina received a scholarship at the Prague Conservatory in 1959.